Rishika-05/iNoteBook/README.md

  **DESCRIPTION**

-   It is a website that store personal notes and store them.
+   It is a website for making notes and store them on the cloud.
 User can update, delete any previously made note.
 It is responsive and works on any browser.